If you need to wind up the defined contribution (DC) scheme that you run, you must do so efficiently and properly.

 Take advice where it’s appropriate to do so.

-You should create a project plan to help you meet the two-year timeframe.
+You should create a project plan to help you to manage the process efficiently and within two years.

 To avoid unreasonable delays you should adopt a pragmatic and proportionate approach.
 However, you still need to work in line with the provisions of the trust deed and rules, your fiduciary duties and any legal requirements.